‘Fallout 76’ Teased Ahead of E3

 The reveal followed a day-long tease on Twitch where Bethesda streamed a Pip-Boy bobblehead, blue and yellow balloons, and more to an audience of over 100,000 fans.

+The “Fallout” series debuted in the late 1990s.
+Each game in a different part of the U.S. years after a nuclear explosion.
+The franchise is notable for its retro-futuristic art style influenced by post-war 1950s America.
+“Fallout 4,” the last game in the series, came out in November 2015 and sold an estimated 12 million copies in its first 24 hours.

+“Fallout 76” is expected to launch on PlayStation 4, Xbox One, and Windows PC.
 Bethesda will talk more about the game during its E3 showcase on June 10 at 6:30 p.m.
 PT.